Fine Needle Aspiration for Dogs

 Fine Needle Aspirate: Simple, Inexpensive, Valuable

-This testing is simple, relatively inexpensive, and enables your veterinarian to determine if monitoring is appropriate or if further diagnostics or treatments are needed.
+This simple, relatively inexpensive test enables your veterinarian to determine if monitoring is appropriate or if further diagnostics or treatments are needed.

-Fine needle aspirates are one of the basic screening tests used when making an action plan for fighting cancer.
+Fine needle aspirates are one of the basic screening tests used when planning to fight cancer.
 They can help determine if a mass is cancerous.
 If it is, fine needle aspirates of the neighboring lymph nodes can also tell us if metastasis (cancer spreading) has occurred.

-This information is important in formulating the best course of treatment for pets with cancer.
+This information is important in formulating the best treatment for pets with cancer.

 Because fine needle aspirates collect a small sample size, they may not always provide an accurate assessment.
-However, this is an extremely useful and widely used diagnostic tool for many cancers.
+However, this is an extremely useful diagnostic tool for many cancers.

 What Happens During a Fine Needle Aspirate